Estimated reading time: 4 minutes

-After you finish your calculation, you might want to consider taking it one step further to determine your EBITDA margin.
-If you find out that your company has a high margin, this is an excellent sign.
+After you finish your calculation, you might consider taking it one step further to determine your EBITDA margin.
+This is an excellent sign if you find out that your company has a high margin.
 Your company is in good financial health and presents less risk to borrowers and potential investors.
 Conversely, if you have a low margin, it is time to revisit your company’s financial obligations and expenses and make improvements where needed.

 Calculating the margin is straightforward.
 Just divide your EBITDA by your total revenue.
-Let us say that your EBITDA for last year was $1,000,000, and you posted $2,500,000 in annual revenue.
+For example, let us say your EBITDA for last year was $1,000,000, and you posted $2,500,000 in annual revenue.
 Your EBITDA margin is 40% ($1,000,000 divided by $2,500,000).
 You can also look online for the average margin for companies in your industry to see how you measure up.

 What is a good margin?

-This is where it can be not very clear, as all businesses and industries are unique.
+This is where it cannot be obvious, as all businesses and industries are unique.
 For example, companies in the healthcare sector typically have a much higher EBITDA margin than restaurants and retail shops.
-However, the critical thing to remember is that a high margin is not a bad thing.
+However, the critical thing to remember is that a high margin is not bad.
 On the contrary, it is often a sign of higher potential growth, more significant profit margins, and improved cash flow.

 EBITDA margins can range from 1% to 100%, but they are almost always less than 100%.
 The reason is margin can only hit 100% if a company had no taxes, depreciation, or amortization for the period being calculated.
 Therefore, if your margin exceeds 100%, you must check your accounting records for errors and discrepancies and start the process over.

 EBITDA gives you a good idea of how your small business is performing, but it should not be the only metric.
-It would also help to look at your cash flow, return-on-investment (ROI), year-over-year growth, operating income, and net income.
-Analyzing all of these metrics will provide you with a comprehensive overview of your company’s financial situation and performance.
+It would also help to look at your cash flow, return on investment (ROI), year-over-year growth, operating income, and net income.
+Analyzin these metrics will provide you with a comprehensive overview of your company’s financial situation and performance.